iKramp/Terralistic-prog-krozek/README.md

 -   glad

 If you want to edit code use:
--   Windows: CLion
+-   Windows: Linux
--   MacOS: XCode
+-   MacOS: vim
--   Linux: CLion
+-   Linux: vim